Welcome to MCExtensions!

 const stack = new MCStack(new MCResource("stone"), 64);

-You must provide both the MCResource and a positive integer amount.
-Omitting the amount or passing a value less than 0 will throw an error.
+You must provide both the MCResource and a positive integer for the amount.
+Passing a negative or missing amount will throw an error.

 Working with Stacks